bookio/client/docs/howto-add-new-language.md

 >Nerdy facts: i18n = internationalization, 18 letters between 'i' and 'n'

-####Finally, Run the Client
+####Finally, Run the Client and Call a Friend
-Check all pages to make sure no text overflows and all translations make sense.
+Check all pages to make sure no text overflows and that all translations make sense in their context.

+Call a friend that is native to the translated language.
+Let them run the client and make sure they understand everything.